 OUR TRACK RECORD OF PRESERVATION

-For more than a century, since 1902 the women of Sedgeley Club have been responsible for preserving the Sedgeley Club Building and restoring the lighthouse.
+For more than a century, since 1902 the women of Sedgeley Club have been responsible for preserving the Sedgeley Club Building.
 Preservation of the building has remained at the pinnacle of our priorities for over a century.

 Looking back over the last decade or so, this is our record of major preservation projects.
 Countless other projects – from maintaining the gardens to painting and plumbing have been completed every year by our own Sedgeley Club members.